 A view can save layer snapshot.
-View can only remember the layers visibility and only works in modelspace.
+A view can only remember the layers visibility and only works in modelspace.
 So it’s not the same with layer states.
-Layer states works with all layer properties and you can use it in layout.
+Layer states work with all layer properties and you can use it in a layout.

 So why would we use it with views?

 During working with complex drawings or models, we sometimes turn off layers to work comfortably.
 We turn off layers of objects that get in the way.
 Like annotations.
 In 3D drawings, we turn off interfering objects.
 And for performance purpose too, especially in 3D modeling.

 Using saved views will make it easy to turn a bunch of layers on/off.

 If you use Sheet Sets, you can drag and drop a saved view to a layout.
 If you planned to place a view in AutoCAD Sheet Sets, you can save it for later use.
 When you want to compile the drawings in a layout, you can simply drag and drop it to the layout.

 You can find saved views in Sheet Set manager palette, model views tab.

 This technique is covered in our Document Management with AutoCAD Sheet Set e-book.

 3. You Can Open Drawing Partially

 If you have a very large drawing, you can open the drawing partially.
 You can select which view to open with Partial Open option.